sweetpea-org/sweetpea-py/README.md

 ### Setup

-It is recommended to prepare a [virtual environment][venv] for SweetPea development.
+It is recommended to prepare a [virtual environment][2] for SweetPea development.
 From within the `sweetpea-py` directory, create a new venv:

 ```
 $ python3 -m venv sweetpea-py-env